DrMint/Okuma-Reader/README.md

 - Save the settings per book or globally.
 - Give the user the ability to choose a custom color for the background.
 - Add "reading mode" which is basically a blue-light filter.
 Later, add customizable filter layer.
-- Not having to write the number of pages in the config.json.
 - More flexibility per chapter.
 - Page turning animation?!
 - A Download page/chapter/book buttons?
 That would also open-up the idea of making it an offline Progressive Web App.
-- The ability to use archives (zip, tar.gz...) instead of folders.
 - The ability to display archives from the client's computer (without uploading it).

 ## License and attribution